Top-NotchOutdoorSearch

 Features

-It comes packed with the XNT 9 SI 190 T transducer, also known as the “Compact” side imaging transducer.
+It ships with the XNT 9 SI 190 T transducer, the compact side imaging unit.

-It’s also eligible for Humminbird’s transducer exchange program that will allow you to upgrade to the High Definition side imaging transducer (XHS 9 HDSI 180 T) for just a little extra more.
+Here is a perk worth knowing: it qualifies for Humminbird's exchange program, so you can step up to the HD side imaging transducer (XHS 9 HDSI 180 T) for a little extra.

-…the Helix 5 SI fish finder GPS Combo is compatible with Lakemaster cards and Navionics Gold/HotMaps cards [R].
+...the Helix 5 SI reads Lakemaster cards and Navionics Gold/HotMaps cards [R].

-To maximize this unit’s benefits, you should check the Lakemaster lake list [R] for the area you intend to use this for.
+Before you buy, check the Lakemaster lake list [R] for the water you fish.

 For real!